majestic53/nescc/readme.md

 libsdl2
 ```

-To build, run the following command from the project's root directory
+To build, run the following command from the project's root directory:

 ```
 $ make release
 ```

-To build with tracing enabled (not recommended), run the following command from the project's root directory
+To build with tracing enabled (not recommended), run the following command from the project's root directory:

 ```
 $ make TRACE=<LEVEL>